-The Authority is also assessing the impact, if any, of the following Standards to the financial statements:
+In addition, the following GASB Statements have been issued but are not yet effective for the Authority.
+The Authority is assessing the impact, if any, of the following pronouncements to the financial statements:

-- GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, effective for the year ending June 30, 2023. - GASB Statement No. 96, Subscription-Based Information Technology Arrangements, effective for the year ending June 30, 2023.
+- GASB Statement No. 87, Leases, effective for the year ending June 30, 2022. - GASB Statement No. 92, Omnibus 2021, effective upon issuance for the requirements related to the effective date of GASB Statement No. 87 and Implementation Guide 2019-3, reinsurance recoveries, and terminology used to refer to derivative instruments.
+The other requirements will be effective for the year ending June 30, 2022 - GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, effective for the year ending June 30, 2023. - GASB Statement No. 96, Subscription-Based Information Technology Arrangements, effective for the year ending June 30, 2023.